Chrysoprase & Sterling German Art Deco Bracelet

 Faceted chrysoprase (glass?) stones are mounted in sterling silver in this outstanding Art Deco bracelet from Germany.
 Even if this piece weren’t marked, the stones, setting, prongs, and tongue-in-groove clasp all speak to the bracelet’s origins.
 In my opinion, the German costume jewelry makers in the 1920s-1930s were at the head of the class!
 This bracelet coordinates well with several other Art Deco chrysoprase pieces — scroll down to see a selection.

-- ArchivesA molded chrysoprase glass stone is surrounded by chrysoprase, onyx and lipstick red glass triangles, each set at a jaunty angle in this fun Art Deco brooch.
+- ArchivesA molded chrysoprase glass stone is surrounded by chrysoprase, onyx and lipstick red glass triangles, each set at a jaunty angle to form this fun brooch.
 This color combination was very popular in the 1920s-30s.
 The setting appears to be chrome or chromium-plated.
-This piece closes with a roll-over safety clasp.
+The pin closes with a roll-over safety clasp.
 Scroll down to see a selection of Art Deco pieces that would compliment this brooch, depending on which color you want to emphasize.USD$295.00

-- ArchivesThis 1920s scarab brooch has sterling silver branches, leaves, and settings support the scarab flowers of chrysoprase, tiger's eye, carnelian, amethyst and clear quartz glass, which all celebrate this quintessential Art Deco motif.
+- ArchivesThis 1920s scarab brooch has sterling silver branches, leaves, and settings that support the flowers of chrysoprase, tiger's eye, carnelian, amethyst and clear quartz glass, which all celebrate this quintessential Art Deco motif.
 This colorful and versatile brooch has a roll-over safety clasp.
 Walter Lampl's pieces are coveted by collectors because of the high quality of his jewelry.
-This brooch looks great with my Art Deco earrings in chrysoprase and crystal, depending on which color in the brooch you wish to emphasize – scroll down to see it.USD$225.00
+This brooch brooch is no longer available, but a scarab bracelet is – scroll down to see it.USD$225.00

 - ArchivesA chrysoprase glass circle is mounted on sterling silver wings in this classic Art Deco piece.
 The life-saver center is a popular motif of the era.
 This piece is signed, but I cannot identify the maker.
 This brooch, which has a nice patina that can be cleaned if you wish, closes with a roll-over safety clasp.
-I have chrysoprase Art Deco earrings which look great with this brooch.
-Scroll down to take a look.
+Scroll down to take a look at chrysoprase Art Deco earrings that look great with this piece.USD$150.00

-- ArchivesThis Art Deco marcasite brooch has three faceted chrysoprase (glass?) stones set in sterling silver with a marcasite border exhibits typical German construction and aesthetic of the period.
-The 935 mark refers to a higher silver content than the sterling standard, which is 925 parts per 1000 -- not uncommon in German pieces of the era.
+- ArchivesThis Art Deco marcasite brooch has three faceted chrysoprase (glass?) stones set in sterling silver.
+It exhibits typical German construction and their aesthetic of the 1920s-1930s.
+The 935 mark refers to a higher silver content than the sterling standard, which is 925 parts per 1000 – not uncommon in German pieces of the era.
 This brooch was in my personal collection and was among the first pieces I bought when I focused on Art Deco jewelry.
-You can wear this petite brooch at the throat of a blouse or on the collar of a jacket to great effect.
+You can wear this petite jewel at the throat of a blouse or on the collar of a jacket to great effect.
 Scroll down to see Art Deco chrysoprase earrings that look lovely with this piece.
 This green is lovely on women who look best in warm colors.USD$175.00